Water supply and sanitation in the Wellington Region: Moa Point treatment plant

+2026 plant failure

+On 4 February 2026, there was a complete failure of the Moa Point treatment plant when wastewater backed up and flooded the facility.
+Wellington Water stated that the plant would be out of service for an extended period and that it could take months to repair.
+Around 70 million litres per day of untreated sewage was discharged into a short ocean outfall at Tarakena Bay.
+The public were warned to stay away from beaches on the Wellington south coast.
+Wellington mayor Andrew Little described the failure as an environmental disaster.
+On 6 February, Wellington Water advised that they had been able to divert wastewater flows into the 1.8 km ocean outfall pipe into Cook Strait, and provide milliscreening.
+The capacity was limited to 900 litres per second, and inflows beyond this level would be discharged at Tarakena Bay.
+The risk to public health on the south coast remained.
+Little and Government ministers, including Prime Minister Christopher Luxon and Local Government Minister Simon Watts, have agreed that an independent inquiry into the plant's failure is needed.

 Wastewater pipeline age and condition

 The 2018/19 National Performance Review published by Water New Zealand compares the average wastewater pipeline age and condition across networks.
 The data for the Wellington Water network shows that 33% of the pipelines are in poor or very poor condition.
 The Wellington wastewater network ranks the worst on this measure out of the six large networks nationwide.
 (The next worst is Christchurch, with only 12% in poor or very poor condition).
 The review also includes average pipeline age.
 The Wellington wastewater network has an average age of 53 years, and ranks as the second oldest of the six large networks.